TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-enterprise-developer-portal/deploy/install-tyk-enterprise-portal/install-portal-using-new-helm.md

   </tbody>
 </table>

-In addition to values.yaml, you can also define the environment variables described in the [configuration section]({{< ref "product-stack/tyk-enterprise-developer-portal/deploy/configuration.md" >}}) to further customis e your portal deployment.
+In addition to `values.yaml`, you can also define the environment variables described in the [configuration section]({{< ref "product-stack/tyk-enterprise-developer-portal/deploy/configuration.md" >}}) to further customise your portal deployment.
 These environment variables can also be listed as a name value list under the `extraEnvs` section of the helm chart.

 ### Launch the portal using the helm chart